libis/LIBIS_Tools/README.md

 ### Checksum

-The ::LIBIS::Tools::Checksum class offers a standardized interface for calculating checksums of file contents in different formats.
-The actual list of supported checksum formats is in ::LIBIS::Tools::Checksum.CHECKSUM_TYPES.
+The ::Libis::Tools::Checksum class offers a standardized interface for calculating checksums of file contents in different formats.
+The actual list of supported checksum formats is in ::Libis::Tools::Checksum.CHECKSUM_TYPES.
 It contains MD5, SHA-1 and SHA-2 (in 256-bit, 384-bit and 512-bit variants).

 There are two ways this can be used: using a class instance or using class methods.
 When a class instance is used, the